Greater Glasgow and Clyde Medicines

 • Patients/carers should be provided with information to ensure the safe use of the DOAC prescribed

-• In NHSGGC, apixaban is the preferred DOAC for the treatment of venous thromboembolism (VTE) and the prevention of the recurrence of VTE and edoxaban is the preferred DOAC for use in the prevention of stroke in patients with non-valvular atrial fibrillation (AF) requiring anticoagulation.
+• In NHSGGC, apixaban is the preferred DOAC for the treatment of venous thromboembolism (VTE) and the prevention of the recurrence of VTE and for the prevention of stroke in patients with non-valvular atrial fibrillation (AF) requiring anticoagulation.
 Refer to the Adult Medicines Formulary for further information.

 How can I reduce the risk of prescribing errors?